osamuaoki/imediff/README.md

 ## What is git-ime

-This git ime is a simple shell wrapper script on git and imediff to split the latest commit from HEAD^ to HEAD on the current git repository into multiple commits.
+The "git ime" command helps you to merge 2 slightly different file trees committed to the consecutive commits (`HEAD^`, `HEAD`) of a git repository while using "git rebase -i *treeish*" and gitk as helper to select changes.

-If any staged changes or local uncommitted changes are found in the git repository, git ime immediately exits without changes to be on the safe side.
+If any staged changes or local uncommitted changes are found in the git repository, "git ime" immediately exits without changes to be on the safe side.

 If the latest commit involves multiple files, this big commit is split by the file into multiple smaller commits involving a single file.

-If the latest commit involves only a single file, the commit is split into multiple smaller commits involving a set of meaningful partial changes selected by imediff interactively.
+If the latest commit involves only a single file, the commit is split into multiple smaller commits involving a set of meaningful partial changes by imediff and managed interactively.

-This git-ime is not only useful at the checked out branch head but also at "edit" prompt during the interactive execution of git rebase -i treeish.
+This "git ime" is not only useful at the checked out branch head but also at "edit" prompt during the interactive execution of "git rebase -i *treeish*".

+The "git ime" command is a simple shell wrapper script of git and imediff.

 ## Quick start for Debian/Ubuntu derivative users